 Dee Dee’s Physical and Mental Abuse of Gyspy

 Gypsy was 20 years old and still feeding through a tube.
 However, the young adult knew she wasn’t sick.
 She could walk fine, and she wanted to grow her hair and have friends.
 People loved the little bald girl with a huge personality.
 Consequently, her mother used physical abuse to control her and make sure she continued with the pretense.
 If Gypsy got out of line, Dee Dee would beat her with coat hangers or squeeze her arm hard enough to leave marks.
 The child feared for her life.

 By all accounts, the world saw a very sick child that was near death.
-The picture Dee Dee had painted for the world was of a girl who couldn’t walk, had cancer, used a feeding tube, and was waiting to die.
+The picture Dee Dee had painted for the world was of a girl with diminished mental capacity, couldn’t walk, had cancer, used a feeding tube, and was waiting to die.
 All the while, Blanchard was bankrolling on the community’s sympathy.